Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion: Related Work

-In recent years, with the rise of LLMs, numerous studies have explored their application in software engineering.
-LLM-based specification generation methods \cite{Xie-01, Kamath-01, Wen-01, Ma-01, Chakraborty-01, Fan-01} leverage the strong natural language understanding and generation capabilities of LLMs to overcome the limitations of traditional approaches.
-These methods typically present programs to LLMs in a conversational format and obtain the corresponding specification outputs.
-For example, Xie et al. \cite{Xie-01} conducted pioneering research on the ability of LLMs to generate specifications from software annotations or documentation, evaluating LLM performance under few-shot learning and different prompt construction strategies.
-Unlike their work, our research focuses on generating specifications directly from program source code rather than documentation.
-Kamath et al. \cite{Kamath-01} designed the earliest LLM-based automated specification generation framework, which used prompts to derive specifications for entire programs and employed verification tools to check their correctness.
-Building on this framework, Wen et al. \cite{Wen-01} proposed AutoSpec, which applies static analysis to hierarchically decompose programs and incrementally generate specifications in a bottom-up manner, thereby alleviating context fragmentation issues.
-Ma et al. \cite{Ma-01} introduced an LLM-based method for generating specifications for Java programs.
-Their approach consists of two stages: (1) guiding LLMs through dialogue to produce specifications for a given program, and (2) applying four mutation operators combined with heuristic strategies to address the problem of inaccurate specification generation.
-However, due to differences in programming language and verification tools, we cannot directly compare with this method.
+In recent years, with the rise of LLMs, a growing body of research has begun to explore their application in software engineering.
+LLM-based specification generation approaches~\cite{Chakraborty-01,Fan-01,Kamath-01,Ma-01,Pei-01,Wen-01,Wu-01,Xie-01} leverage the strong comprehension and generation capabilities of LLMs to overcome the limitations of traditional specification generation methods.
+For example, Xie et al.~\cite{Xie-01} were among the first to evaluate the capability of LLMs to generate specifications from software comments or documentation.
+In contrast, our work focuses on generating specifications directly from program source code rather than software documentation.
+Pei et al.~\cite{Pei-01} investigated the capability of fine-tuned LLMs to generate program invariants, whereas our work instead employs off-the-shelf LLMs for specification generation without retraining large models.
+Kamath et al.~\cite{Kamath-01} designed the earliest LLM-based automated specification generation framework, which queries LLMs to generate specifications for an entire program and then checks their correctness using verification tools.
+Building on this framework, Wen et al.~\cite{Wen-01} proposed AutoSpec, which leverages static analysis to hierarchically decompose programs and incrementally generate specifications in a bottom-up manner.
+Ma et al.\cite{Ma-01} introduced an LLM-based technique for automatically generating specifications for Java programs, employing a conversational paradigm to guide LLMs in producing appropriate specifications for a given program and using heuristic algorithms to select mutated specifications.
+Wu et al.~\cite{Wu-01} proposed LEMUR, a proof calculus that combines LLMs with automated reasoners.
+Compared with existing studies, SLD-Spec focuses on addressing critical deficiencies in current specification generation frameworks, namely semantic interference during the generation phase and overly aggressive elimination and unreliable filtering during the verification phase.